 - a.
 Fund Use Funds must be used to pay for the direct and/or administrative costs of providing and improving indigent defense services. - b.
 Allowable Costs- Grants may be used for: - i.
 Attorney fees for indigent defendants accused of crimes or juvenile offenses; - ii.
 Expenses for licensed investigators, experts, forensic specialists, or mental health experts related to the criminal defense of indigent defendants; and - iii.
-Other approved expenses allowed by this grant program or necessary for the operation of a funded program. - c.
+Other approved expenses allowed by this grant program or necessary for the operation of a funded program.

+- c.
 Unallowable Costs The Commission has adopted the Uniform Grant Management Standards (UGMS) to determine unallowable costs.
 See UGMS for a full list of unallowable costs.
 Specifically, in accordance with UGMS and the grant rules the following conditions apply: - i.
 General government costs are unallowable; - ii.
-Costs of law enforcement, prosecution, and incarceration are unallowable; - iii.
+Costs of law enforcement, prosecution, supervision, and incarceration are unallowable; - iii.
 Replacing existing county funding with grant funds is unallowable; and - iv.
 Funding positions that previously existed or currently exist in the county is unallowable. - d.
-Failure to Begin- Failure to begin operating the program before the end of the grant award period may constitute a failure to meet performance measures unless authorized by the Commission. - e.
-Dual Use If a county applies for an indigent defense program that may be tied to a general government process, the county must provide documentation and rationale to establish a basis of costs to determine the portion of a program/project that is attributable to indigent defense.
+Failure to Begin- Failure to begin operating the program before the end of the grant award period may constitute a failure to meet performance measures unless authorized by the Commission.